-To provide a safe environment for your child and all other students, ALL MEDICATION MUST BE KEPT AT THE FRONT DESK.
-Your child should report to the front desk when he/she is scheduled to take the medication or when the situation arises that medication is necessary.
+To provide a safe environment for your child and all other students, ALL MEDICATION MUST BE KEPT IN THE HEALTH ROOM.
+Your child should report to the health room when he/she is scheduled to take the medication or when the situation arises that medication is necessary.
 Students are not permitted to keep medications in their lockers, purses, or book bags.
 Students doing so are subject to disciplinary action as a Level 2 Offense.

-Note: The school reserves the right to decline the administration of drugs that are beyond the ability of unqualified school personnel. (e.g., injections)
+Note: The school reserves the right to decline the administration of drugs that are beyond the ability of unqualified school personnel (e.g., injections).